Home page Contact David Click on SITE MAP to navigate rest of website

 David St. John pays tribute to

-TEX ROBERG
+TEX ROBERG 1937-2022

 Friday 24th October 2008

-I regret not being back in Southampton as Eddie Halewood of Fret Music Shop Shirley had arranged a surprise bash at the Mountbatten Pub in Lordshill for Tex Roberg who is a 'founding father' of the Southampton music scene from the late Fifties.
+I regret not being back in Southampton as Eddie Hailwood of Fret Music Shop Shirley had arranged a surprise bash at the Mountbatten Pub in Lordshill for Tex Roberg who is a 'founding father' of the Southampton music scene from the late Fifties.
 You may have read about this great character on my other pages and Tex was one of the first ever rock n roll artistes to play at the legendary Star Club Hamburg and used to knock around the Beatles who were enjoying their first taste of the high life!

 Arnie 'Tex' Roberg was born in South Africa and arrived in Southampton in the late Fifties where he was one of the legendary Len Canham stable of acts - please read other pages to learn of this fascinating start to the local teen dance scene.
 He was also known as 'South Africa's Elvis' and often impersonated the King at the Royal Pier Pavilion plus the Saturday morning kids' shows at the old Gaumont Theatre (now the Mayflower) and many other local venues all over the south.
 His backing groups included the Hi-Fi in the early days - an early line is named as Tony Bailey (gtr) Brian Odges (bass) and Tony Hart or John Picken on drums.

-After a short stint at a Butlins Holiday Camp he was 'spotted' by a female agent who was just starting to send UK acts over to Germany to entertain the locals and the Armed Forces who were stationed over there.
-Unfortunately, there were difficulties with his then backing group, so Tex teamed up with a Shadows style band called the Graduates and became the first act to appear at the Star Club in Hamburg, where a certain bunch of Liverpool lads followed on and the rest is history.
-Tex hung out with the Beatles and could probably tell many stories as these youngsters enjoyed living it up in the St Pauli red light area including the Reeperbahn area which was well known across the world!
-Most clubs were packed with visiting merchant seamen and all manner of dodgy night life people so many a dance night ended up in a drunken brawl in and out of the dingy dives, with the police sirens blasting away through the small hours.
+Tex hung out with John and Paul and could probably tell many stories as these youngsters enjoyed living it up in the St Pauli red light area including the Reeperbahn area which was well known across the world!
+Most clubs were packed with visiting merchant seamen and all manner of dodgy night life people - so many a dance night ended up in a drunken brawl in and out of the dingy dives, with the police sirens blasting away through the small hours.
 The bands had to play for hours and hours which wore them out but toughened them up in readiness for a triumphant return to England where their experiences and professionalism shone through.

 This report: